yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

     When starting an upload to a directory (folder), the CFDP service will append the object name to the directory name.
 To know if the destination is a folder (and not a file), the end character is compared with the terminators in this list.
 Default: ``["/", ":", "\\"]``

 allowConcurrentFileOverwrites (boolean)
-    If this option is true, when starting an upload, the CFDP service verifies if an upload with the same destination filename is ongoing or queued and will raise an error.
-This is done in order to avoid overwriting the same destination file in case of multiple files are uploaded from the yamcs-web.
+    If this option is true, when starting an upload, the CFDP service verifies if an upload witht the same destination filename is ongoing or queued and will raise an error.
+This is done in order to avoid overwriting the same destination file in case multiple files are uploaded from the yamcs-web.
 Default: ``true``

 pendingAfterCompletion (integer)
     Number of milliseconds to keep the incoming transaction in memory after completion.
 During this time, the newly received EOF PDUs belonging to the transaction are still answered.
 All the other PDUs belonging to the transaction are ignored.
-Default: 600000 (10 minutes).
+Default: ``600000`` (10 minutes).
     Consequentially if a new transfer would start with the same id (for example following an on-board computer reboot), the transfer will not be recognized as new before this timer has expired.